USS Blower: Loss

 In all, 94 submariners died in the accident due to drowning, bodily injury, or carbon dioxide poisoning.
 The wreck of Dumlupınar still lies at a depth of 90 m, with the remains of 88 men still aboard.

 In culture

-The tragedy of Dumlupınar has inspired numerous songs and tributes in honor of the her lost sailors.
+The tragedy of Dumlupınar has inspired numerous songs and tributes in honor of the lost sailors.
 It is commemorated every year in Turkey on 4 April.